amirmat98/AI2_Assignment1/README.md

 ## Output

 You can see the output of the this PDDL as a plan in directory.
-Moreover here is the link of the `Plan report.html`.
+Moreover here is the link of the [Plan report.html](#https://github.com/amirmat98/AI2_Assignment1/blob/main/Plan%20report.html)